nateleo91/Front-end-MERN-Project/README.md

 CalorieTrakr - Frontend
 ======
-This is the backend, developed in Node.js and MongoDB for our CalorieTrakr program.
+This is the backend, developed in Node.js and MongoDB for our CalorieTrakr App.

 Description
 ------
+The CalorieTrakr App was designed to be a simple and effective calorie tracking

 How to Install and Run This
 ------

+NEED THIS

 Challenges to building the frontend
 ------
+Challenges to building the frontend were largely due to data movement, using of State, and saving to the database.
+The Diary gave us the most challenges as it had multiple moving parts and was basically all the technicality of the main page with its search, with added functionality of having to input the data into a table, and tie it to another collection.

+Authentication -